maggielafratta23/MyStory/README.md

 Submitted by: **Maggie Rae LaFratta**

-MyStory s an app that introduces my cat, Parsley Garlic-Powder LaFratta.
+MyStory is an app that introduces my cat, Parsley Garlic-Powder LaFratta.

 Time spent: **8** hours spent in total